aoikarasu/aoifetch/GUNDALF.md

 - Designed for maintainability and extensibility: add a new function to `lib/` to extend.
 - Project is publish-ready and suitable as a CLI system info tool for Node.js environments.
 - No output or logic changed; only internal code structure is modularized and improved.
+- As of 0.3.0, robust Windows WMIC output helpers (`parseSpacePadded`, `parseCsv`, `getWmicProps`) allow for flexible and reliable parsing of multi-property WMIC outputs in Windows-specific modules.

 ---